 - Sugar.
 Granulated sugar is perfect.

 - Lemon.
-Lemon really pairs well with the strawberries and brightens the flavor.
+The lemon really pairs well with the strawberries and brightens the flavor.

 - Corn starch.
 This is optional but it really helps thicken the sauce.

-This easy strawberry cheesecake recipe is a foolproof recipe and I will give you all the instructions you will need to create this delicious classic strawberry cheesecake at home.
+This is a foolproof recipe and I will give you all the instructions you will need to create this delicious classic strawberry cheesecake at home.

 - Puree strawberries: In a food processor, puree the strawberries that you just cooked.